 4 Shuffrey L, Thomason M, & Brito, H. 2022.
-Improving Perinatal Maternal Mental Health Starts With Addressing Structural Inequities.
+Improving Perinatal Maternal Mental Health Starts with Addressing Structural Inequities.
 JAMA Psychiatry.
 79(5):387-388. doi:10.1001/jamapsychiatry.2022.0097

-- Meet for approximately nine months, as needed. - Provide updates at Bree Collaborative meetings. - Post draft report(s) on the Bree Collaborative website for public comment prior to sending report to the Bree Collaborative for approval and adoption. - Present findings and recommendations in a report. - Recommend data-driven and practical implementation strategies including metrics or a process for measurement. - Create and oversee subsequent subgroups to help carry out the work, as needed. - Revise this charter as necessary based on scope of work.
+- Consult relevant professional associations and other stakeholder organizations and subject matter experts for feedback, as appropriate. - Meet for approximately nine months, as needed. - Provide updates at Bree Collaborative meetings. - Post draft report(s) on the Bree Collaborative website for public comment prior to sending report to the Bree Collaborative for approval and adoption. - Present findings and recommendations in a report. - Recommend data-driven and practical implementation strategies including metrics or a process for measurement. - Create and oversee subsequent subgroups to help carry out the work, as needed. - Revise this charter as necessary based on scope of work.